frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 float3 reflectionDirection = SafeNormalize(lerp(fixedReflection, vector_normalDirection, roughness * roughness * roughness));
 ```

 As it turns out, they are stretching the reflection direction according to surface roughness.
-Honestly I have no idea as to why this is happening... but in the name of theorizing and trying to be reasonable here are a couple of theories that I managed to come up with to try to understand why they might be doing this in the first place.
+Honestly I have no idea as to why this is happening... but in the name of theorizing here are a couple of explanations that I managed to come up with to try to understand why they might be doing this in the first place.

 - Trying to extend coverage of SSR?
     - When SSR data is just at the edge of being cut off you can stretch the reflection to squeeze more coverage out for cheap without tracing more rays.
 However since stretched reflection vectors don't blend too well with the other unstretched reflection terms you might as well stretch all of them to retain consistency.